up

 • Provide Books@Home service, delivering library materials to Montgomery County residents who cannot visit the library because of physical disability, health issue, or frailty.

-Department of Technology Services
+Department of Technology and Enterprise Business Solutions

-Fire and Rescue Service (MCFRS)
+Fire and Rescue Service

-• Continue the Mobile Integrated Health program that was introduced in 2016 to help address the disproportionate increase in the number of repeat low-acuity 911 calls by older adults.
-This collaborative initiative of HHS and MCFRS holistically incorporates the skills of fire/rescue personnel, a clinical social worker, and a community health nurse to better meet the needs of patients who utilize EMS services frequently.
-The team has an overall goal of reducing the burden on 911, emergency medical personnel, and emergency rooms while still providing superior care to our patients.
+• Continue the Mobile Integrated Health Program, which was introduced in 2016 in part to help address the disproportionate increase in the number of repeat low-acuity 911 calls by older adults.
+This collaborative initiative of DHHS and Montgomery County Fire and Rescue Service (MCFRS) holistically incorporates the skills of fire/rescue personnel, a clinical social worker, and a community health nurse to better meet the needs of patients who utilize emergency medical services frequently.
+The team has an overall goal of reducing the burden on 911, emergency medical personnel, and emergency rooms while still providing superior care to patients.

-• Increase the number and diversity of programs to educate older adults about the benefits of smoke and carbon monoxide alarms, escape planning, general fire safety and injury prevention both in-person and virtually.
+• Increase the number and diversity of programs to educate older adults about the benefits of smoke and carbon monoxide alarms, escape planning, general fire safety, and injury prevention both in-person and virtually.

-• Continue to support the County's "Villages" model designed to assist residents who are "aging in place" with fire safety, injury prevention and safety strategies to reduce risk, and check/install smoke alarms.
+• Continue to support the County's "Villages" model designed to assist residents who are aging in place with fire safety, injury prevention, and safety strategies, to reduce risk, and check/install smoke alarms.

 Department of Housing and Community Affairs